andresoviedo/google-drive-ftp-adapter/README.md

 - If you are in Windows 10 and you an error like the following, try to run program or terminal as administrator: java.lang.UnsatisfiedLinkError: C:\Users\Zeo\AppData\Local\Temp\sqlite-3.7.151-x86-sqlitejdbc.dll: Access is denied

-- For some type of files, the size of files reported by Google differs from what the local operating system does (for example: .txt and .3gp) (Fix TBA)
+- For some type of files, the size of files reported by Google differs from what the local operating system does (for example: .txt and .3gp)
 - If you have timeout problems because of slow internet connectivity, try incrementing the timeout in your FTP client.

 Disclaimer
 ==========

 - This application is released under the LGPL license.
 Use this application at your own risk.
 - This application uses a Google Drive API Key with a courtesy of 10 requests/second/user and 10 million request/day.
 When it reaches the quota the application may stop working.

 Project Info
 ============